perticascatalin/Research/README.md

 #### 3.3 Metrics (MOVED Implementation and Experiments)

 We compute a partial accuracy - the average number of elements whose target position is correctly guessed.

-Minimum number of samples to reach decent accuracy.
+Example: we run the experiment on an array of 10 elements and the test dataset is comprised of 3 such arrays with 7, 7, and 9 correct guesses.
+Then the partial accuracy is (7 + 7 + 9)/3 = 7.7.

 Error range: +/- 1%

 - Knowledge Prior: Set 1 vs. Set 2 vs. Set 3